cabinetoffice/gap-find-admin-backend/README.md

 Before you can make your requests via Postman or the FE, you will to authenticate via login endpoint to create a session.
 Login requires a valid JWT signed by COLA that has not expired provided in an Authorization header as a Bearer token.
-For local development purposes, there are three properties in `application.properties` that you can set to login in as a given user without a valid JWT.
+For local development purposes, there are three properties in `application.properties` that you can set to log in as a given user without a valid JWT.

 By setting `debug.ignore-jwt` equal to `true`, the app will no longer look for a JWT and will instead log you in as an